 What is a Counselling Psychologists?

 A counselling psychologist has advanced training in psychological assessment and therapy.
-Counselling Psychologists are required to have six years university training, including a postgraduate Masters Degree in psychology, and two years supervised practice following their university training.
+Counselling Psychologists are required to have six years of university training, including a postgraduate Masters Degree in psychology, and two years of supervised practice following their university training.
 In summary, Counselling Psychologists have at least eight years of training in psychology.
-We also recognise the number one predictor of client outcomes is the therapeutic rapport, clear goals and evidence-based therapy.
+We also recognise the number one predictor of client outcomes is therapeutic rapport, clear goals and evidence-based therapy.

 Is a Counselling Psychologist trained at the same level as a Clinical Psychologist?

 YES.
-Counselling Psychologist have exactly the same level of training.
+Counselling psychologists have exactly the same level of training.
 The primary difference is training for Counselling Psychologists includes a greater focus on a range of therapeutic models and interventions.
 This means Counselling psychologists often use an integrative approach and tailor therapy to individual clients needs.
 Empirical research supports this as the best approach to achieve optimal outcomes.